amitbmark/IsracaraerrepoAmit/IsracaraerAmit/Readme.md

 ## Installation
-Restore package manager and run the app
+Restore package manager and run the app on .ner core 2.2

 ## Usage